 Local internet

 If what you need is to save a few cents, this last option may be the most convenient for you.
-Although you must be very careful with the networks you use to connect to the internet because many of them don’t have sufficient security standards which makes them vulnerable to malware attacks or data and identity theft.
+However you must be very careful with the networks you use to connect to the internet because many of them don’t have sufficient security standards which makes them vulnerable to malware attacks or data and identity theft.

 You can find public or local internet networks in the different recreational areas of the city.